Back to Song Library

 FAQ

-Can I play Were You There on a 12-hole AC ocarina?
+Can I play Were You There on this page?

 Yes.
-This Were You There page is set up for 12-hole AC ocarina and keeps the fingering chart, 6/8 phrase layout, and G note center easy to follow in one place.
+This Were You There page keeps the fingering chart, 6/8 phrase layout, and G note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Were You There?
+Should I use letter notes or numbered notes for Were You There?

 Letter notes are the quickest way to read the page, while numbered notes stay available as a backup if you learned the tune from number-based materials.